 All hunting seasons, from bow to black powder to traditional rifle season are legal in nearly all Wilderness areas, including the proposed Scotchman Peaks Wilderness.

 Hunting granddad style.

 Hunting in Wilderness means you get to hunt like your grandpa did, via horse- or mule-packing or good old-fashioned hiking.
-No mechanized means can be used, including game carts.
-Sorry: no wheels or motors in Wilderness.
+No mechanized or motorized transportation will scare away game.

 Wilderness hunting has lots of fans.